 Miffed?
-Blue?
+Mad?
+Upset?
+Irritated?
 Jittery?
 Soft?
 Antsy?
 Optimistic?
 All the Above?!?!

-Waves get in your way!
+Emotional waves get in your way!

-Calm em down!
+Calm those waves down!

-“I know that I know that I know”
+“I know that I know that I know!”

 Understanding the effects of wind, waves and currents is not an easy subject to master.
 Waves (humans who may be intent on verbal attacks) behave differently under a large variety of different conditions.